 Tension is not your friend.
 Read this to find out what to do about tension.

 Listen to your feet.
 Can you move your pedals quietly?

-Listen to yourself.
-Train your ears, without them, you can't make beautiful music.
+Train Your Ears Well, without them, you can't make beautiful music.

 Stay in Shape With Little Effort: Part 1 hints for how to stay in shape if your time is limited.